GDPR

 If you have questions regarding the usage and processing of your data, you are always welcome to contact our data protection advisor on email: aib@aib.dk

-Documents that contain sensitive information won’t be published on our website.
+Documents that contain sensitive information will not be published on our website.

 Why do we inform about guidelines on active information?